Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Conclusion

 In this paper, we have also studied the selection consistency based on sparsified posterior, as well as the posterior shape approximation.
-We proved that if the tail of the prior distribution is sufficiently flat, then selection is consistent and certain BvM type result holds.
-This result implies that for the true covariates, the credible intervals are asymptotically equivalent to the oracle confidence intervals; and for the false covariates, the credible intervals are super-efficient.
+We proved that if the tail of the prior distribution is sufficiently flat, then selection is consistent and the BvM-type result holds.
+This further implies that for the true covariates, the credible intervals are asymptotically equivalent to the oracle confidence intervals; and for the false covariates, the credible intervals are super-efficient.

-These theoretical results in the paper show that a consistent shrinkage prior share almost the same posterior asymptotic behavior with the gold standard spike-and-slab prior, e.g. \cite{CastilloSHV2015}.
-However computationally, shrinkage prior is more efficient, especially when the conjugacy exists.
-For example, in the paper, we use student-$t$ prior for all numerical studies, and the Gibbs sampler can be conveniently used for posterior sampling.
-But, for the point-mass prior, a trans-dimensional MCMC sampler has to be implemented for simulations.
-Note that the computational bottleneck still exists.
-Our experience shows that when $p$ is very large and the data signal strength is weak, the convergence of Bayesian shrinkage is still far from satisfactory.
-Besides, in the literature, there is few discussion on the high dimensional Bayesian computation of shrinkage prior when the conjugate Gibbs sampler is not applicable.
+The theory established in this paper implies that a consistent shrinkage prior shares almost the same posterior asymptotic behavior with the golden standard spike-and-slab prior, see e.g. \cite{CastilloSHV2015}.
+However, the shrinkage prior is more efficient in computation.
+In this paper, we used a student-$t$ prior in all numerical studies, and the Gibbs sampler was conveniently used in sampling from posterior distributions.
+The computation shall be further improved if a stochastic gradient MCMC algorithm is employed for simulations.
+However, for the spike-and-slab prior, a trans-dimensional MCMC sampler has to be used for simulations.

+\Acknowledgements{Song's research is supported in part by the NSF grant DMS-1811812.
+Liang's researchh is supported in part by the NSF grants DMS-2015498, and the NIH grants R01GM117597 and R01GM126089.
+The authors thank Professor Xuming He for his comments and recommendation on the paper, and the editor, associate editor and referees for their constructive comments on the paper.}